mui/material-ui/docs/data/joy/components/breadcrumbs/breadcrumbs.md

 ## Introduction

 The Breadcrumbs component consists of a list of links that show the user the hierarchy of a given page in relation to the app's structure.
-It provides a simple visual aid for greater context and ease of navigation between higher- and lower-level pages.
+It provides a simple visual aid for better context and ease of navigation between higher- and lower-level pages.

 {{"demo": "BreadcrumbsUsage.js", "hideToolbar": true, "bg": "gradient"}}